 What are the symptoms of an anal fissure?

 Symptoms vary from bleeding, discharge, pain, and/or the development of a localized skin tag.
-Since the tear is overlying exposed muscle, you may also develop sphincter spasms as well.
+Since the anal tear is overlying exposed muscle, you may also develop sphincter spasms as well.
 These, in turn, can make defecation (and the time following defecation), quite painful and difficult.
 Also, there may be mucus, discharge, and mild seepage that may present itself and become persisting, affecting overall cleanliness.

 How are anal fissures diagnosed?

-Most anal fissures can be diagnosed by visual inspection.
+Most anal fissures can be diagnosed by a medical professional through visual inspection.
 While anoscopy is the preferred method, since it allows for a thorough evaluation, pain is the limiting factor and this exam may require the client to be placed under anesthesia or defer the evaluation until it has had sufficient time to heal.
 The key component is to differentiate between acute and chronic fissures, as this changes the initial treatment pathways.
 Chronic tearing is actually quite easy to ascertain because an old scar and extra tissue is usually present.

 That scarring leads to a bump in the region or a tag called a sentinel pile.
 This is the normal way in which scarring occurs in the region, due to the need to continue to defecate.
 If this is present, surgical treatment is warranted, since that new scarred tissue that is laid down is beyond weak.
 Take that weakness and add the pressures of defecating and anal play, and you can see the chronic tearing occurring.
 Lastly, sometimes on visual inspection, there are no issues that are found; however, through discussion, a client will say that once they engage anally, a tear is noted.